nanw1103/parallel-processing-patterns/README.md

 3. Complete the task as successful, canceled, or error.

 While such a long-run style is good because of intuitive in many cases, it has the following drawbacks:
-1. Each long-run task occupies an execution capacity from the scheduler, usually a thread.
+1. Each long-run task occupies a worker capacity from the scheduler, usually a thread.
 Thus, the capacity of the scheduler limits the task concurrency, and even the tasks are just waiting.
 As a result, the system throughput is limited.
 2. The polling model incurs additional I/O.
 3. It's hard to aggregate inter-system I/O as batches for optimization since distributed tasks could run on different nodes in a cluster.